IlyaKulikov1/Diplom-project/README.md

 Hello!
-My name is Ilya  This is my graduation project
+My name is Ilya and this is my graduation project

 Below you can see the description and environment of my project